 Profile image

-Finnian specialises in public and civil law, with a focus on migrants’ rights, employment and climate justice.
+Finnian specialises in public law, employment and discrimination, and climate justice.

-Finnian practises across public and employment law, and is regularly instructed in matters concerning immigration and asylum, discrimination, whistleblowing, community care and climate law.
-He has appeared unled in the Administrative Court, Employment Tribunal, First-tier Tribunal, the Upper Tribunal and the County Court, and has appeared led in the Court of Appeal and Employment Appeal Tribunal.
+Finnian practises across public and civil law, and is regularly instructed in matters concerning immigration and asylum, community care, discrimination, whistleblowing, and climate litigation.
+He regularly appears as sole and led counsel in the Administrative Court, Upper Tribunal, Employment Appeal Tribunal and first instance Tribunals, and has appeared led in the Court of Appeal.
+He is described in Chambers and Partners 2026 as “an exceptionally talented technical lawyer” who “provides an excellent service” and “always gives solid and practical advice”.

 Before coming to the bar, Finnian worked as a legal caseworker at United Voices of the World, a trade union predominantly representing low-paid and precarious migrant workers.
 Prior to this, he was the Judicial Assistant to Lord Justice Singh, and spent a summer with Advocates Abroad providing asylum interview preparation support to refugees at the Vial Refugee Camp in Chios, Greece.
 In addition, Finnian has taught European Union law to undergraduates at the London School of Economics and worked as a research assistant for Professors Jeff King and Laura Hoyano.
 He has worked for a number of NGOs, including Reprieve, the Women’s Inclusive Team, Amicus, and the South African Legal Resources Centre.